wandering-andy/pi-gen/README.md

  * `DISABLE_FIRST_BOOT_USER_RENAME` (Default: `0`)

    Disable the renaming of the first user during the first boot.
 This make it so `FIRST_USER_NAME` stays activated. `FIRST_USER_PASS` must be set for this to work.
 Please be aware of the implied security risk of defining a default username and password for your devices.

+ * `WPA_COUNTRY` (Default: `US`)

- * `WPA_COUNTRY` is a 2-letter ISO/IEC 3166 country Code, i.e. `GB`
+   Sets the default WLAN regulatory domain and unblocks WLAN interfaces.
+This should be a 2-letter ISO/IEC 3166 country Code, i.e. `US`.

  * `ENABLE_SSH` (Default: `0`)